google/tsunami-security-scanner/docs/index.md

 *   ... [add command line arguments for my plugin?](howto.md#command_line)
 *   ... [add configuration properties for my plugin?](howto.md#configuration)

+## <a name="naming"></a>Naming

+The name "Tsunami" comes from the fact that this scanner is meant be used as part of a larger system to warn owners about automated "attack waves".
+Automated attacks are similar to tsunamis in the way that they come suddenly, without prior warning and can cause a lot of damage to organizations if no precautions are taken.
+The term "Tsunami Early Warning System Security Scanning Engine" is quite long and thus the name got abbreviated to Tsunami Scanning Engine, or Tsunami.
+Hence, the name is not an analogy to tsunamis itself, but to a system that detects them and warns everyone about them.

 ## <a name="future_work"></a>Future Work

 See [Future Work](future_work.md).